Skip to main content

 • optimization

-• “It is very small, simple to download, and it runs smoothly on the computer.”
+• “It is very small, simple to download, and it requires minimal resources from the computer; it runs smoothly.”

 • “Zero optimization for any screens bigger than about 1366x768; everything is tiny.”